andrewyur/poetry-bot/README.md

 create a `errors.log` file, so it can be mounted as a volume by docker.

+run `docker compose up --build` to build and run the bot in a docker container

+run `docker image prune` to remove dangling images, should be run periodically

+## development instructions

 `yarn` to install modules

 `yarn start` to run the bot

-`docker compose up --build` to build and run the bot in a docker container

 `yarn run register` to register new commands
 - commands must be exported from separate files inside the commands directory